-Foster parents have the right to grieve any disagreement with YSB's implementation of the Foster Parent Law.
+Foster parents have the right to appeal any disagreement with YSB's implementation of the Foster Parent Law.
 Foster parents are encouraged to first discuss their concerns with the specific staff member and their immediate supervisor.
 If this does not address the issue, a formal grievance may be filed in writing and submitted to the Quality Improvement Department.
 The Foster Parent Law Grievance Policy and a copy of the grievance form can be found on the YSB website or by requesting it through a YSB staff member.

-Foster parents are provided this policy and the grievance form at licensure and when they receive the yearly Implementation Plan.
+Foster parents are provided with this policy and the grievance form at licensure, and again when they receive the yearly Implementation Plan for review and approval.
 Finally, foster parents have the right to access the YSB internal grievance process.
 The YSB internal grievance process is to address case worker decisions and interactions with staff not covered by the Foster Parent Law or any other appeal process.

 Foster parents are provided a copy of this policy at the time of licensure, and upon request.
 A copy of this internal appeals process is available upon request and on the YSB website.
 The procedure mirrors the Foster Parent Law Grievance procedure, with the exception that the foster parent appeal would be heard first by the case worker, the immediate supervisor, the Program Director, and then the Quality Improvement Director.
-YSB case workers are trained on all appeal processes during team meetings and individual supervision.
+Both the YSB Foster Parent Law Grievance Policy and the YSB internal appeals policy explicitly states that no retaliation by a case worker or any staff member will occur.